shaunduncan/helga-icanhazascii/README.rst

 helga-icanhazascii
 ==================

-A match plugin that will show ASCII art for certain keywords.
+A helga match plugin that will show ASCII art for certain keywords.
 This plugin is rate-limited at a maximum of one response per channel every 30 seconds.
 ASCII art includes:

 poniez::